ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 ## Set Features Measures

-The measures that are calculated every epoch and are available for category features are `jaccard_index` and the `loss` itself.
+The measures that are calculated every epoch and are available for set features are `jaccard` (counts the number of elements in the intersection of prediction and label divided by number of elements in the union) and the `loss` itself.
-You can set either of them as
+You can set either of them as `validation_measure` in the `training` section of the configuration if you set the `validation_field` to be the name of a sequence feature.